HL7/bser/source/pages/Adaptation_for_Additional_Referral_Use_Cases.md

 When using the BSeR for use cases outside those covered in the IG it may be necessary to define additional supporting information clinical statement profiles and bundles.
 Care should be taken to avoid the creation of duplicate clinical statement profiles.
 Reuse of existing clinical statement profiles is the best practice.
 Revising an existing clinical statement profile to fulfill the data requirement of a new referral use case is preferred to the creation of duplicate or overlapping clinical statements.

 Duplicate and/or overlapping supporting information bundles are expected.
-Care should be taken when choosing to reuse supporting information bundles; the contents of a bundle are subject to change as use cases are implemented and additional or revised information needs are discovered. null
+Care should be taken when choosing to reuse supporting information bundles; the contents of a bundle are subject to change as use cases are implemented and additional or revised information needs are discovered.

+The HL7 Public Health Work Group [(PHWG)](https://confluence.hl7.org/display/PHWG) is the custodian of the BSeR FHIR IG.
+For advice and guidance with reuse or extension of the BSeR IG for additional referral use cases contact the PHWG. null